sivert-io/WebSocket-Voice/README.md

 1. Clone the repository.
 2. Install dependencies for both the Typescript (client and server) and Go (SFU) components.
 3. (optional) Set up and configure your STUN server using coturn.
-4. (optional) Configure your domain with TSL/SSL certificates.
+4. Configure your domain with TSL/SSL certificates (required for WebRTC).
 5. Start the signaling server and SFU.
 6. Connect clients and start experimenting with WebRTC!